 Category: Prejudged Project & PresentationType: Individual or Team

-OVERVIEW: This event consists of two (2) parts: a prejudged project and a presentation at the conference.
+OVERVIEW: This event consists of two (2) parts: a prejudged project for Section Conference and a presentation at the State Conference for section finalists.
 Competitors are required to complete both parts for award eligibility.

 ELIGIBILITY: No more than one (1) team member may have competed in this event at a prior NLC or have competed two (2) years at the national level.
 A participant may compete as an individual their first year.
 However, if competing a second year, the participant must be part of a team.

 SECTION: Each local chapter may submit one (1) entry created by either an individual or a team of two(2) or three (3).

 STATE: A maximum of two (2) places from the section conference will represent their section at the State Leadership Conference.

 TOPIC: You and/or your team are part of your school’s broadcast team.
 Create a live broadcast event that includes the following: